sinch/ios-proximity-tutorial/readme.md

 }
 ```

-What we’re doing here is seeing if the change to state is a connection being made, if it is then we want to call the method sendUsername and pass along the PeerId of that user.
-Go ahead and declare the sendUsername method, make it return void and of course make it take a single MCPeerID variable.
+Here we are seeing if the change to state is a connection being made.
+If it is, then we want to call the method sendUsername and pass along the PeerId of that user.
+Go ahead and declare the sendUsername method, make it return void, and, of course, make it take a single MCPeerID variable.

 ```objective-c
 	- (void)sendUsername:(MCPeerID *)peerID {